 Many thanks to Sinnemahonig State Park for including “Kibble” in your First Fork Festival.
 Such a beautiful venue to compliment the beautiful spirit of Pennsylvania.
-I had a great making kids laugh, hanging out in nature, and meeting new friends.
+I had a great time laughing with kids, enjoying nature, and meeting new friends.

 I’d also like to thank Johnsonburg Public Library and my hometown St. Marys Public Library for taking time to host book readings and signings of “Kibble the Monarch Caterpillar Afraid to Get Wings”.
 I so appreciate you putting these events together.
 It was beyond special to chat with old (and new) friends and family.
 The laughter we shared along with all the things I hold dear having grown up in Elk County made my trip and these signings extra special.